-Rainbox 6 Siege is an online FPS following the games-as-a-service model.
+Rainbow 6 Siege is an online FPS following the games-as-a-service model.
 I’ve come into it late enough that I missed it’s rocky start (lack of content being the main concern it seemed).
-But by my entry it it all it’s had time to build beyond that.
 With a now daunting roster of ‘Operators’ (playable characters), it has grown to become an e-sports game with a huge following.
 It’s much like CS, with teams either attacking or defending an objective.
 There are four seasons per year, with each one introducing new operators and map changes or additions.

 Operators are unlocked using ether in-game currency or real money.
 Yes you can buy stuff, but you can earn it too.
 Nothing to help you play is kept behind a pay wall.

 There is a huge emphasis on the environment.
 Not only is a lot of it destroyable, but you can hear a lot of what is going on.

 Creating new lines of sight on objectives, or funneling opponents the way you want is crucial to winning matches.
 This can be done by putting up barricading walls, or by setting up traps.

 Sound is massively important.
 With a serious emphasis on being tactically aware, if you can’t tell where people are in relation to you, you’re at a massive disadvantage.
 Knowing that someone is heading down the stairs, or is running around above you, can give you the edge.

 Then there’s the operator you use.
 There are currently 30 attackers and 30 defenders, all with special abilities and different weapons that they can loaded with.
 My personal favourite is Sledge.
 He’s an attacking operator in the SAS, and carries a bloody huge hammer.
 He can bulldoze his way through large parts of maps, giving him both an element of surprise and a means to get the hell out of dodge.
 Part of the fun is trying out each operator, finding which ones you enjoy, and learning how to best use them.